 - Place WiFi router in a central location that is away from obstructions such as cabinets, windows, etc.

-- You can purchase approved modems from various retailers.
-For Charter Communications customers, you can look up approved modems at: https://www.spectrum.net/support/internet/compliant-modems-spectrum-network/
+- Purchase approved modems from various retailers.
+For Charter Communications customers, approved modems information is available at: https://www.spectrum.net/support/internet/compliant-modems-spectrum-network/.

 - Consider upgrading or using a Wi-Fi router that is 802.11n/ac.

 - There are two frequencies that are broadcast 2.4 GHz and 5 GHz through most routers.